VenissaCarolQuadros/CanHap501/project/Iteration1.md

 title: TremCasso- Iteration 1
 ---
 ## Introduction
 Drawing/colouring is generally considered a means of artistic expression or a way to relieve stress.
 However, for an individual with tremors, having to deal with adapting to physical tools or UIs that are designed with the general population in mind can make it a frustrating process and take away from the joy of something that is otherwise basic and simple.
-We hope to address this need and make practicing art more fun through our project TremCasso- an accessible drawing/colouring tool for people with motor skill impairments caused by hand tremors.
+We hope to address the need of this population of users and make practicing art more fun for them through our project TremCasso- an accessible drawing/colouring tool for people with motor skill impairments caused by hand tremors.

 For the first iteration of this project, my team and I started with a brief literature survey to inform our design choices to suit our target population.
 We then decided to individually implement different concepts for the Colour Picker required for the drawing tool.

 In this blog, I will go a little more into our experience, the literature survey and the reasoning behind my design choices for the Colour Picker and my process of developing it.

 ## Takeaways from the Literature Survey
 Owing to the commercially available adaptive tools like weighted pens for people with tremors my initial impression was that weighing down the hand movement would help to dampen the tremors and make the UI more accessible.
 However, literature revealed that this isn't necessarily ideal and that the pointer must instead be easy to move and less sensitive to small movements.
-This study also found that easy-to-reach buttons to reduce fatigue and design to facilitate holding the pointer in position during clicking were other desirable attributes of UI or interfaces for this target population[1].
+This study also found that easy-to-reach buttons to reduce fatigue and design to facilitate holding the pointer in position during clicking were desirable attributes of interfaces for this target population[1].
 Larger buttons and adequate spacing between them [2], using sliding rather than clicking [3], and introducing a delay in clicks[4] are other design modifications that have been proposed to make the UI more suitable for the target population.

 ## Designing the Colour Picker and the overall UI